maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### CORS validation

-The CORS validation must be improved to validate XHR requests, based on the origin.
+The CORS validation must be based on the request origin for the XHR Requests.
-Allow requests only if the `Origin` ends with `.safenet` extension.
+Allow XHR requests only if the `Origin` ends with `.safenet` extension.
+At present CORS is enabled for all XHR requests.

 ### CSP Headers

-Enforcing CSP headers on all requests from the launcher helps to mitigate security threats on the web clients.
+Enforcing CSP headers on all responses from the launcher helps to mitigate security threats on the web clients.

 ```